Updated March 3, 2022 . AmFam Team

 Get rid of the roaches.
 Posing similar risks as rodents, roaches should be managed head-on.
 Remember to use non-volatile insecticides to combat these pests.

 Prevent falls.
-Look around your home for areas where you could help reduce the risk of an injury resulting from a fall.
+Look around your home for areas where you could help reduce the risk of a fall that results in an injury.
 And remember to work safely on ladders and your roof.

 Relocate chemicals.
 Another easy task is to simply keep harsh chemicals out of the reach of children.
 Lock them in a steel cabinet, in a shed or garage, and far away from sources of fire.

 Prevent choking.
-Lessen the risk of choking by letting kids play with age appropriate toys.
+Lessen the risk of choking by making sure kids play with age-appropriate toys.
 Also, cut or mash foods up that may pose a choking risk to children.
-Look around your home for other choking hazards and move those out of reach as well.
+Look around your home for other choking hazards and move those out of reach.

 Store firearms.
 Be sure guns and rifles are kept unloaded and safely locked away.
 Remember to store your ammunition separately in another protected location.
 Read more about keeping your weapons secure at home in our section on gun safety basics.

 Prevent drowning.
 Always keep a close eye on kids in the bath.
 Likewise, if you’ve got a pool, discuss how to swim safely with your kids and be sure your swimming pool insurance is up to date.

 Last, but certainly not least, home in on lowering the airborne lead and radon in your home.
 It's one of the most important things you can do for little minds living under your roof.